Antenna

 A set of additional optional arguments.
 Here is a list of supported parameters:

-spacing: A list of 2 values specifying the distance between the center point of neighboring panels in multiples of the wave-length.
-If not specified, by default the spacing is set such that the specing between antenna elements across different panels is the same as the antenna elements within panels.
+A list of 2 values specifying the distance between the center point of neighboring panels in multiples of the wavelength.
+If not specified, by default the spacing is set such that the spacing between antenna elements across different panels is the same as that between antenna elements within panels.

 - print(indent=0, title=None, getStr=False)